Home

-Key Takeaways
+Key takeaway:

-What A1C Test Means
+What A1C test means

 The A1C test measures glycated hemoglobin, which forms when glucose molecules attach to hemoglobin proteins in your red blood cells.
 Since red blood cells live about 120 days, your A1C reflects your average blood sugar over that timeframe.